 The basic symbols of Hiragana, as stated above, are organized into a chart called the Gojūonzu.
 This chart is shown below with each basic symbol.
 Notice how the chart is organized.
 Stoke orders are listed, and all the allophones of sounds we learned in the previous lesson are shown in their respective columns.

-Of these characters, all of them except the symbols for we and wi are actually used.
+Of these characters, all except the symbols for we and wi are actually used.
 These two characters live on only in names, place names, and old literature.
 Because there is the chance you will encounter them, when you do see them, read them as "e" and "i" respectively as the "w" has dropped from their actual pronunciations.
 This is largely why the symbols are no longer seen today.

 Similarly, the symbol for wo is usually pronounced by "o" by most speakers.
 However, the traditional pronunciation "wo" is still heard depending on personal preference, dialect, as well as occasion.
 For instance, in music, singers tend to be conservative in pronunciation.
 This is also the case when people slow down their speech to purposefully enunciate every sound clearly.